zoouofc/zooengg.ca-react/README.md

 #### JoinPage.jsx
 * Line 34: Update the School Year in the description
 * Update the Commissioner Form as needed
+* Update the text and imports depending on if applicants are being accepted
 #### Sponsor.jsx
 * Line 24: Update the School Year in the image
 * Line 35: Update the School Year in the description